 Several solvents can help dissolve or weaken the super glue bond.
 Here are some common options:

 - Acetone: Acetone is a powerful solvent that can dissolve super glue.
 It is commonly found in nail polish remover.
-Even so, acetone can also damage or discolor certain fabrics, so it’s crucial to test it on an inconspicuous area first.
+On the flip side, acetone can also damage or discolor certain fabrics, so it’s crucial to test it on an inconspicuous area first.

 - Isopropyl Alcohol: Also known as rubbing alcohol, isopropyl alcohol is a milder solvent than acetone.
 It can soften the glue, making it easier to peel or scrape off.